apache/jena/CONTRIBUTING.md

 * Make your changes.
 Include the Apache source header at the top of each file.
 * Generate a pull request via github.
 Further changes to your branch will automatically show up in the pull request

-The project development mailing list is automatically notified of new pull requests and JIRA is also automatically updated if the JIRA id is in the pull request title.

 ### Discussion and Merging